Azure/azure-relay-node/README.md

 ```

 As you create a WebSocket server using either of the alternate "hyco-ws" and "hyco-websocket"
-modules from this repository, the server will not listen on a TCP port on the local network,
+packages from this repository, the server will not listen on a TCP port on the local network,
 but rather delegate listening to a configured Hybrid Connection path the Azure Relay service
 in Service Bus.
+The delegation happens by ways of opening and maintaining a "control connection"
+WebSocket that remains opened and reconnects automatically when dropped inadvertently.
+This
-That listener connection is automatically TLS/SSL protected without you having
-to juggle any certificates.
+listener connection is automatically TLS/SSL protected without you having to juggle any certificates.

+### Servers

-The example below shows the "ws"/"hyco-ws" variant of creating a server.
+The snippet below shows the "ws"/"hyco-ws" variant of creating a server.
 The API is usage is
-completely "normal" except for using the "hyco-ws" module and creating an instance of the
+completely "normal" except for using the "hyco-ws" package and creating an instance of the
 *RelayedServer* instead of *Server*.
 The default underlying *Server* class remains fully available
 when using "hyco-ws" instead of "ws", meaning you can host a relayed and a local WebSocket
 server side-by-side from within the same application.
 The "websocket"/"hyco-websocket"
-experience is analogous and explained in the module's README.
+experience is analogous and explained in the package's README.

 ``` JS
     var WebSocket = require('hyco-ws');